Cumulocity-IoT/apama-eplapps-tools/readme.rst

 You can read up on how to use PySys to test your EPL apps in `Using PySys to test EPL apps <https://SoftwareAG.github.io/apama-eplapps-tools/doc/pydoc//using-pysys>`_.

-To find out how to write a test for your EPL apps please look at `Writing tests for EPL apps <https://SoftwareAG.github.io/apama-eplapps-tools/doc/pydoc//testing-epl>`_.
+To find out how to write a test for your EPL apps look at `Writing tests for EPL apps <https://SoftwareAG.github.io/apama-eplapps-tools/doc/pydoc//testing-epl>`_.

+To find out how to performance test your EPL apps look at `Performance testing EPL apps <https://SoftwareAG.github.io/apama-eplapps-tools/doc/pydoc/performance>`_.

-In order to view documentation on classes for PySys helpers for Apama EPL Apps please see: `PySys helpers <https://SoftwareAG.github.io/apama-eplapps-tools/doc/pydoc/autodocgen/apamax.eplapplications.html#module-apamax.eplapplications>`_.
+In order to view the documentation on classes for PySys helpers for Apama EPL Apps see: `PySys helpers <https://SoftwareAG.github.io/apama-eplapps-tools/doc/pydoc/autodocgen/apamax.eplapplications.html#module-apamax.eplapplications>`_.

 See <http://www.apamacommunity.com/docs> <https://cumulocity.com/guides/apama> <https://pysys-test.github.io/pysys-test/> for further docs.